1954 All-Star Game Box Score

-Baseball Almanac is pleased to present the box score to the 1954 Midsummer Classic which was played on July 13, 1954 at Municipal Stadium in Cleveland, Ohio.
+A box score to the 1954 All-Star Game, which was played on July 13, 1954, at Municipal Stadium, in Cleveland, Ohio.
+Research by Baseball Almanac.

 "Oh great, the one time I'm at a game I have to miss Al Rosen hit a home run!" - Bob Hope to Lucy on the I Love Lucy Show